 Code availability statement:

-The R code to perform the analyses are provided as supplementary material.
+The R codes to perform the analyses are provided as supplementary material.

 Data availability statement:

 The data are available with the original publication, https://doi.org/10.1038/s41586-023-06402-z.

 Main

 In a recent publication1, Müller et al. re-analysed, in light of new data, the dataset of the highly cited paper of Hallmann et al.2, who showed a strong decline in insect biomass in Germany between 1989 and 2016.
 Müller et al. first show that adding recently collected data (2016-2022) to Hallmann et al. time series, results in a non-significant decline in biomass between 1989 and 2022.
 Second, they present a re-analysis of the data from Hallmann et al. adding weather conditions as predictors and conclude that the temporal variations in insect biomass are explained by weather conditions only.
 Here I present arguments that explain why I think their analysis was unsuitable to draw such conclusions, because of the limitations of the dataset and because of flawed statistical analyses.
 More appropriate analyses produce a pattern opposite to the main message of Müller et al.: there is a significant temporal decline in insect biomass that is not explained by weather conditions and habitats conditions played a significant role in the observed decline.